michieltjampens/dcafs/docs/taskmanager.md

 </while>
 ```

-Just like for retry, the order of the nodes can be chosen freely.
+Just like for retry, the order and amount of sub nodes can be chosen freely.